 Our process for creating bespoke, personal stationery is much the same as creating a brand identity.

 Once commissioned, our clients are brought through a series of interviews and questions similar to what is used in branding research.
 This investigation discovers the core visual representation of who you are and how you wish to be perceived.
 Remember, when someone receives a note, calling card, or letter from you, you have one shot to make that perfect impression.
 We look at a lot of reference material, historic and contemporary.
-We talk a whole lot, and/or we exchange emails sharing photos and images from the environment, museums, magazines, blogs…etc.
+We talk a whole lot, and/or we exchange emails sharing photos and images from the environment, museums, magazines, blogs, etc.

-Additionally, what we do involves hours of hand labor and little is automated.
+What we do involves hours of hand labor and little is automated.
 Small variances in print quality and eccentricities in general are to be expected.

 To commission your own engraved stationery, and for current pricing, have a look HERE.